tanishqatp/SmartShelf/README.md

 **`error while loading shared libraries: libQnnTFLiteDelegate.so: cannot open shared object file`.** The Qualcomm IoT PPA isn't registered yet — add it (`ppa:ubuntu-qcom-iot/qcom-ppa`), then install `libqnn1`, `libsnpe1`, and their `-dev` packages via `apt`.
 This is a device-setup step, documented in Edge Impulse's own IQ-9075 guide.

-**Not sure the model is actually running on the NPU, not silently falling back to CPU?** Check the compiled model's own `--print-info` metadata — it reports `"engine_type": 4, "properties": ["qnn_delegates"]` directly when genuinely NPU-accelerated.
+**Not sure the model is actually running on the NPU, not silently falling back to CPU?** Check the compiled model's own `--print-info` metadata — it reports `"engine_type": 4, "properties": ["qnn_delegates"]` directly when NPU-accelerated.
 This isn't something the surrounding Python code can misreport.

 **No detections at all, even though the camera and model load fine.** Check `info['model_parameters'].get('model_type')` — a FOMO object-detection model returns a `bounding_boxes` list, not a flat classification score.
 Code that assumes classification output will silently find nothing.